RenderToolbox/mMitsuba/README.md

 ### Properties
 Another way to make elements more interesting is to given them Properties.
 Properties are things like "width", "sampleCount", and "roughness".
 In terms of scene file syntax, Properties are written as [XML elements](http://www.w3schools.com/xml/xml_elements.asp), just like Elements.
 In terms of Mitsuba, properties configure plugins that have already been loaded.

+Each Property requires a `name`, which must be one of the named parameters expected by a Mitsuba plugin.

+Each Property also requires a `type`, which is the type of the Property's value, such as `integer` or `spectrum`.

 Here is an example of adding some Properties to Elements.
 These would refine the example above by setting the `radius` of the sphere shape and the `roughness` of the surface reflectance model.
 ```